-- Resources are the largest cost in most project driven organizations so even small improvements in resource allocation and usage will have significant benefits.
+3. Resources are the largest cost in most organizations so even small improvements in resource allocation and usage will have significant benefits.

-- It is a common misconception that organizations who run agile development don’t need to do resource management.
+4. It is a common misconception that organizations who run agile developments don’t need to do resource management.
 They do but the focus shifts.

 What is resource management?

 Why is resource management important?